phiamo/capacitor-plugin-playlist/README.md

 * Cannot mix audio; again the NativeAudio plugin is probably more appropriate.
 This is due to supporting the lock screen and command center controls: only an app in command of audio can do this, otherwise the controls have no meaning.
 I would like to add an option to do this, it should be fairly straightforward; at the cost of not supporting the OS-level controls for that invokation.

-* If you are running this on iOS 9.3, this plugin requires a promise polyfill for the JS layer.
 ## 3. Installation

 As with most capacitor plugins...